United States invasion of Panama: Involved units and agencies

+Operation description

 The U.S. invasion of Panama began on December 20, 1989, at 12:46 a.m. local time.
 The operation involved 27,684 U.S. troops and over 300 aircraft, including C-130 Hercules tactical transports flown by the 317th Tactical Airlift Wing (which was equipped with the Adverse Weather Aerial Delivery System or AWADS) and 314th Tactical Airlift Wing, AC-130 Spectre gunships, OA-37B Dragonfly observation and attack aircraft, C-141 Starlifter and C-5 Galaxy strategic transports, F-117A Nighthawk stealth ground-attack aircraft flown by the 37th Tactical Fighter Wing, and AH-64 Apache attack helicopters.
 The invasion was the first combat deployment for the AH-64, the HMMWV, and the F-117A.
 Panamanian radar units were jammed by two EF-111As electronic warfare aircraft of the 390th ECS, 366th TFW.
 These aircraft were deployed against the 16,000 members of the PDF.

 The operation began with an assault of strategic installations, such as the civilian Punta Paitilla Airport in Panama City and a PDF garrison and airfield at Rio Hato, where Noriega also maintained a residence.
-Navy SEALs destroyed Noriega's private jet and sunk a Panamanian gunboat.
+Navy SEALs destroyed Noriega's private jet and sank a Panamanian gunboat.
 A Panamanian ambush killed four SEALs and wounded nine.
 Other military command centers throughout the country were also attacked.
 C Company 1st Battalion (Airborne) 508th PIR was assigned the task of securing La Comandancia, the central headquarters of the PDF.
 This attack touched off several fires, one of which destroyed most of the adjoining and heavily populated El Chorrillo neighborhood in Panama City.
 During the firefight at La Comandancia, the PDF downed two special operations helicopters and forced one MH-6 Little Bird helicopter to crash-land in the Panama Canal.
 The opening round of attacks in Panama City also included a special operations raid on the Carcel Modelo prison (known as Operation Acid Gambit) to free Kurt Muse, a U.S. citizen convicted of espionage by Noriega.

 The assault on La Comandancia was supported by M551 Sheridan tanks attached to C Company, 3/73rd Armor, 82nd Airborne Division, the first and only time they were air dropped in a combat zone.
 Four of them had been transported in secret to Howard Air Force Base aboard a C-5 Galaxy in November, while other 10 were parachute dropped by a C-141 to Torrijos-Tocumen Airport several hours into the invasion.